sdercolin/vlabeler/README.md

 See [Releases](https://github.com/sdercolin/vlabeler/releases).

-The following platforms are provided in the releases.
+Packaged application for the following platforms are provided in the releases.

 - Windows (.exe)
 - Mac (Apple Silicon or Intel) (.dmg)